What’s on in and around Northamptonshire

 OTHER

 Craft Club.
 Knitting, stitching and cardmaking.
 Hazlewood Community Ctr, Gainsborough Road, Corby, 7pm to 9pm.
-New members welcome.
 Contact Kay on 07910 989410

 Mums, Grannies, Childminders & Toddlers.
-Church Hall, Edinburgh Road, NN2 6PH, 1.30pm to 3pm.
+Church Hall, Edinburgh Road, 1.30pm to 3pm.
 Nursery Rhymes and play.

 Phil Hollis’ Mighty Music Quiz.
 The Lord Byron, Kingsley Park Terrace, Npton, 9pm